Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Pairwise bounds under privacy: Le Cam and local Fano methods

 See Section~\ref{sec:proof-idiot-fano} for the proof, which requires a few intermediate steps to obtain the additive inequality.
 Inequality~\eqref{EqnWeakBound} also immediately implies a mutual information bound, which may be useful in applications of Fano's inequality.
 In particular, if we define the mean distribution $\meanmarginprob^n = \frac{1}{|\packset|} \sum_{\packval \in \packset} \marginprob^n_\packval$, then by the definition of mutual information, we have

 the first inequality following from the joint convexity of the KL divergence and the final inequality from Corollary~\ref{corollary:idiot-fano}.

 \paragraphc{Remarks} Mutual information bounds under local privacy have appeared previously. \citet{McGregorMiPiReTaVa10} study relationships between communication complexity and differential privacy, showing that differentially private schemes allow low communication.
-They provide a result~\cite[Prop.~7]{McGregorMiPiReTaVa10} that guarantees $\information(\statrv_{1:n}; \channelrv_{1:n}) \le 3 \diffp n$; they strengthen this bound to $\information(\statrv_{1:n}; \channelrv_{1:n}) \le (3/2)\diffp^2 n$ when the $\statrv_i$ are i.i.d.\ uniform Bernoulli $\{0, 1\}$ variables.
+They provide a result~\cite[Prop.~7]{McGregorMiPiReTaVa10} guaranteeing $\information(\statrv_{1:n}; \channelrv_{1:n}) \le 3 \diffp n$; they strengthen this bound to $\information(\statrv_{1:n}; \channelrv_{1:n}) \le (3/2)\diffp^2 n$ when the $\statrv_i$ are i.i.d.\ uniform Bernoulli variables.
 Since the total variation distance is at most $1$, our result also implies this scaling (for arbitrary $\statrv_i$), but it is stronger since it involves the total variation terms $\tvnorms{\statprob_{\packval,i} - \statprob_{\altpackval,i}}$, which are essential in our minimax results.
-In addition, Corollary~\ref{corollary:idiot-fano} allows for \emph{any} (sequentially) interactive mechanism generating the observed variables $\channelrv_{1:n}$; each $\channelrv_i$ may depend on the private answers $\channelrv_{1:i-1}$ of other data providers.
+In addition, Corollary~\ref{corollary:idiot-fano} allows for \emph{any} (sequentially) interactive channel $\channelprob$; each $\channelrv_i$ may depend on the private answers $\channelrv_{1:i-1}$ of other data providers.